Emergency preparedness kit for our pets

 This means there are more people with pets that need to make sure that in an emergency or disaster they have the immediate resources and knowledge needed to make sure that their pet will be taken care of.

-To start off any type of pet preparedness kit would need the following items:
+To start off any type of emergency preparedness kit for pets would need the following items:

 - Shelter or Pet Carrier